John Mellencamp: 2008–2013: The T Bone Burnett Era

 On August 13, 2007, Mellencamp began recording his 18th album of original material, titled Life, Death, Love and Freedom.
 The album, released on July 15, 2008, was produced by T Bone Burnett.
-The first song with video, "Jena," was introduced on Mellencamp's website in October 2007.
+The first song with video, "Jena", was introduced on Mellencamp's website in October 2007.
 In an interview with the Bloomington Herald-Times in March 2008, Mellencamp dubbed Life, Death, Love and Freedom The album's first single was "My Sweet Love".
 A video for the song was filmed in Savannah, Georgia, on June 9, 2008.
 Karen Fairchild of Little Big Town is featured in the video.
 She harmonizes with Mellencamp on "My Sweet Love".
 She also provides background vocals to three other songs on Life, Death, Love and Freedom, which became the ninth Top 10 album of Mellencamp's career when it debuted at No. 7 on the Billboard 200 the week of August 2, 2008.
 Like Freedom's Road, Life, Death, Love and Freedom sold 56,000 copies in its first week.
 In its list of the 50 best albums of 2008, Rolling Stone magazine named Life, Death, Love and Freedom No. 5 overall and also dubbed "Troubled Land" No. 48 among the 100 best singles of the year.

-John Mellencamp and Sheryl Crow perform Mellencamp's 2008 single "My Sweet Love" in the Hunter Region, New South Wales, Australia on November 29, 2008.
+John Mellencamp and Sheryl Crow perform Mellencamp's 2008 single "My Sweet Love" in the Hunter Valley, Australia on November 29, 2008.

 On September 23, 2008, Mellencamp filmed a concert at the Crump Theatre in Columbus, Indiana, for a new A&E Biography series called Homeward Bound.
 The show featured performers returning to small venues where they performed early in their careers.
 The program aired on December 11, 2008, and featured an in-depth documentary tracing Mellencamp's roots.

 Mellencamp participated in a tribute concert for Pete Seeger's 90th birthday on May 3, 2009, at Madison Square Garden in New York City, which raised funds for an environmental organization founded by Seeger to preserve and protect the Hudson River.
-Mellencamp performed solo acoustic renditions of Seeger and Lee Hays' "If I Had a Hammer" and his own "A Ride Back Home."
+Mellencamp performed solo acoustic renditions of Seeger and Lee Hays' "If I Had a Hammer" and his own "A Ride Back Home".